 Cardinal Hume Centre provides free and accredited advice on basic as well as complex immigration matters.

 Business Plan The Centre’s Business Plan details our ambitious plans for the future.
 Business Plan 2020-2023 Appendix 1 to Business Plan: Financial Plan Appendix 2 to Business Plan: Monitoring Framework Annual Report and Accounts Our Annual Report and Accounts provide a detailed record of our performance against our aims and objectives.
 They also contain a full set of audited accounts.
-Annual Report and Accounts 2016/2017 Note to 2016/17 Accounts As outlined on Page 15 the Cardinal […]
+Annual […]

-Vision The Centre strives towards a society where every individual will have a safe place to live and where their right to develop is respected and supported.
-Mission: Turning Lives Around The Cardinal Hume Centre enables people to gain the skills they need to overcome poverty and avoid homelessness.
+Vision The Centre strives towards a society where every individual has a safe place to live and the opportunity to reach their full potential.
+Mission: Turning Lives Around The Cardinal Hume Centre enables families, children and young people to overcome poverty and avoid homelessness.
 Founding Ethos Cardinal Basil Hume, our founder, was a Benedictine monk and the Centre draws particularly […]

 Our work simply couldn’t happen without our amazing supporters.
 Find out how you can join them in fundraising to help homeless people, and those in poverty to transform their lives.